Blindfold (comics): Quest for Magik

 Blindfold, during an evening of storytelling, relayed the history of the deceased New Mutant Illyana Rasputin to her classmates.
 Her story emotionally bothered some of them as Blindfold began including aspects that both recently happened and were about to happen.
 She explained that the demon lord Belasco reclaimed the realm of Limbo by defeating its previous mistress, Amanda Sefton.
 Belasco cast her out of Limbo and began searching for a way to bring back Illyana Rasputin from the dead.
 After saying this, Blindfold and the other students were themselves attacked by demons from Limbo sent by Belasco.
 She continued to assist the students with advice throughout their time in Limbo, telling certain students when and how to react to their situations, especially concerning Pixie, who she declared "must not fall".
 She survived the final battle and was returned to the mansion with the rest of the students.

 Blinded by the Light

-Cannonball is given knowledge of the plans of the Marauders and implies that Blindfold is second on a targets list for elimination by them and the Acolytes, orchestrated by Mr. Sinister.
+Cannonball is given knowledge of the plans of the Marauders and implies that Blindfold is second on a targets list for elimination by them and the Acolytes, orchestrated by Mister Sinister.
 Blindfold speaks to the New X-Men saying that whatever is supposed to happen to her can be prevented by Elixir.
 She grabs his hands, touching the black part of his skin that represents death and the gold part that represents life at the same time.
-A large energy transfer of black and gold follows, and she is incapacitated, though the New X-Men are both confused as to what she meant and unsure of whether she is dead or merely unconscious.
-Right as Pixie goes to get help from Shadowcat, the institute is attacked by Exodus and his Acolytes.
-After examining her, Exodus states that Blindfold is dead and she is no longer a priority to them and they continue on to look for Destiny's Diaries in the mansion, but in spite of this she does not 'smell dead' to X-23, and Prodigy theorizes that Blindfold's precognitive abilities forewarned her of Exodus' coming and so she used Elixir's powers to put herself in a deathlike sleep.
-Shadowcat subsequently operates on Blindfold, who finally awakens to speak further cryptic predictions about the X-Men's challenging situation, saying that soon Hellion, Pixie, Nightcrawler and someone else she cannot recall will be hurt.
+Blindfold then enters a form of stasis that makes her appear to be dead, but later awakens.
+She gives further cryptic predictions about the X-Men's challenging situation, saying that soon Hellion, Pixie, Nightcrawler, and someone else she cannot recall will be hurt.